Tor Åge Bringsværd

-Tor Åge Bringsværd (born 16 November 1939 in Skien, Norway) is an author, playwright, editor and translator.
-He is perhaps best known for his speculative fiction.
-Together with long-time partner Jon Bing, he is also considered as the first Norwegian author to write science fiction literature.
-Bringsværd regards himself as an anarchist, which is clearly reflected in some of his works.
-He is also known for his distinctive style of writing, for example for his seemingly random jumps to narratives or anecdotes with no clear relationship to the main story.
+Tor Åge Bringsværd (16 November 1939 – 4 August 2025) was a Norwegian author, playwright, editor and translator and is perhaps best known for his speculative fiction.
+Together with long-time partner Jon Bing, he was also considered the first Norwegian author to write science fiction literature.
+Bringsværd regarded himself as an anarchist, which is clearly reflected in some of his works.
+He is also known for his distinctive style of writing, for example, his seemingly random jumps to narratives or anecdotes with no clear relationship to the main story.
+Bringsværd died on 4 August 2025, at the age of 85.